aanpop/aanpop/README.md

-- 👋 Hi, I’m @aanpop
+## 👋 Welcome to my corner
-- 👀 I’m interested in Quantitative IR (and general political science) using Python
+I'm a political science explorer by trade, interested in Quantitative IR (and general political science) using Python.
-# Welcome to My GitHub Profile

-I am doing a PhD in IR, and currently learning Python for quantitative research to complement qualitative analysis.
-(And, hey...
-Python can do a lot for qualitative analysis too!)

-Feel free to explore and connect!
+## What’s Cooking in My Brain?
+Currently I'm PhD-ing my way through IR while exploring Python as my trusty sidekick - not as an expert yet.
+Still learning, but always amazed.
+I'm exploring it for analyzing the political dynamics that shape our world.
+Like having a digital Swiss Army knife for research.
+And yes, it does work wonders even for qualitative analysis (who knew?).

 ## Current Interests

-- Conflict and Cooperation Analysis
+- Conflict & Cooperation Analysis
 - Quantitative IR
-- Python for Data Science
+- Python for Data Science (Still figuring out the ropes, but excited to break things and learn)

-## Contact
+- And always looking for new ways to stir the data pot in political science.

+## Let's Talk IR, Data, or Python

 - [LinkedIn](https://www.linkedin.com/in/aanw/)
 - [Email](mailto:ahmad.anwar@stud.uni-corvinus.hu)